brikis98/yevgeniy-brikman-homepage/_posts/2026-02-03-computer-backup-options.md

   drive or NAS that you have in your house).

 **Personal backup**
-: I was looking for backup options for my personal computers, so this post focuses on cloud backup services designed for consumers (as opposed to backup services designed for businesses backing up work computers or servers).[^1]
+: I was looking to back up my personal computers, so this post focuses on cloud backup services designed for consumers (as opposed to backup services designed for businesses backing up work computers or servers).[^1]

 **Accessible backup**
-: I was looking for backup software that is accessible to everyone, so an easy-to-use GUI is a requirement (as opposed to backup software for programmers where you use a CLI).[^2]
+: I was looking for backup software that is accessible to everyone, so an easy-to-use GUI is a requirement (as opposed to a CLI).[^2]

 The post consists of three parts: